Lampris guttatus: Etymology and taxonomy

 Danish zoologist Morten Thrane Brünnich described the species in 1788.
 The genus name Lampris is derived from the Ancient Greek word lampros, meaning "brilliant" or "clear", while the Latin species name guttatus means "spotted" and refers to the spotted body of this fish.

 Although traditionally recognized as one of only two species of opah, the other being the southern opah (L. immaculatus), a review in 2018 found that the widely distributed "L. guttatus" consists of five distinct groups that differ in geographic range, genetics, morphology and meristics: North Atlantic opah (L. guttatus) of the northeast Atlantic including the North Sea and Mediterranean, East Atlantic opah (L. lauta) of the subtropical and warm temperate northeast Atlantic including the Mediterranean, southern spotted opah (L. australensis) of the subtropical and warm temperate Southern Hemisphere, smalleye Pacific opah (L. incognitus) of the central and northeast Pacific, and bigeye Pacific opah (L. megalopsis) found in tropical and subtropical parts of the West Atlantic, Pacific, Indian oceans.

 Description

-Lampris guttatus is a large discoid and deeply keeled fish with an attractive form and a conspicuous coloration.
+Lampris guttatus is a large discoid and deeply keeled fish with a conspicuous coloration.
 They can reach a maximum length of 2 m and a maximum weight of 86 kg, although there are reports of the fish reaching up to 270 kg.
 The body is a deep steely blue grading to rosy on the belly, with white spots in irregular rows covering the flanks.
 Both the median and paired fins are a bright vermillion.
 Jaws are vermillion, too.
 The large eyes stand out as well, ringed with golden yellow.
 The body is covered in minute cycloid scales and its silvery, iridescent guanine coating is easily abraded.